ardiesan/ntrnph23b/_posts/2023-08-18-My-2nd-Week-Exp.md

 image: assets/images/2023-08-18-My-2nd-Week-Exp.png
 ---

 Its now been a week since my boarding into this company as an intern.
-He have learned new concepts as well as revisited familiar previous topics that I have not seen years ago.
+I have learned new concepts as well as revisited familiar previous topics that I have not seen years ago.

 ---
 ## August 16, 23